Tips Packing Your kitchen For Moving

 Make sure you leave some cold drinks and snacks out for moving day.
 As you will need this to help give you enough energy to get the job finished.

 Having everything ready on prior to moving day is the key to help having successful move.
 Make sure you take a look at our other moving and packing tips.
-For example How To Store Your Fridge.
-This also has great tips on how to clean your fridge.

 All the best with your move.
 Please contact us if we can assist you with anything else.
 If you are not sure how many boxes you may need for moving.
 Take a look at our moving packs this will give you a guide as to how many you may need.